stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, ārambhadhātu nikkamadhātu parakkamadhātu.
 Tattha yonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā vīriyasambojjhaṅgassa uppādāya, uppannassa vā vīriyasambojjhaṅgassa bhāvanāya pāripūriyā.*

 They are the states of initiation, persistence, and completion (perseverance).
-A watchful mind that is paying attention to the beginning of these states, [[yonisomanasikāra]].
+A watchful mind that is paying attention to the beginning of these states, [yonisomanasikāra](/terminology/yonisomanasikara.md).
 Giving frequent attention with such a mind is the nutrient that, when offered, will lead to the rise of the not-yet-arisen awakening factor of Effort or will strengthen and fulfil the awakening factor of Effort that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā pītisambojjhaṅgassa uppādāya, uppannassa vā pītisambojjhaṅgassa bhāvanāya pāripūriyā?*